> 2018 IS HISTORY! CLICK THIS LINK FOR THE 2019 MARITIME FESTIVALS GUIDE <

-We’re already excited for all the Best Irish Maritime Festivals coming up in 2018.
+We’re already excited for all the maritime festivals taking place around Ireland in 2018.
 Now is the time to get planning for those exciting weekend trips around the country.
-We’ve made it nice and easy for you by getting together a list (in chronological order of course!) of the best Maritime festivals our island has to offer in 2018.
+We’ve made it nice and easy for you by getting together a list (in chronological order of course!) of the best maritime festivals our island has to offer in 2018.

 Keep an eye on this page as we’ll be keeping the list updated throughout the year as soon as dates get confirmed.

 Best Irish Maritime Festivals 2018

 First Maritime stop of the year is up to Antrim to the Rathlin Sound Maritime Festival and what a fantastic start to the Maritime season!
 Located along the spectacular Causeway Coast and Glens, the festival is centred on Rathlin Sound, the body of water that lies between Rathlin Island and Ballycastle.
 There’s a Sailing Regatta and races as well as exciting have-a-go activities, craft markets, guided walks, exciting talks and tours, exhibitions and demonstrations, fun competitions, laid back lunches, friendly giants, curraghs and Viking ships.
 Start the season on the beautiful north east!

 For more info: Rathlin Sound Maritime Festival

 The Baltimore Wooden Boat Festival is a celebration of the traditional timber sailing boats of Ireland.
 Come celebrate the revival in traditional boat building and forge links with lovers of wooden boats from other areas and countries.
 Sailors and boat-lovers from near and far, you’re invited to join to Baltimore in May for a weekend of sailing, talking, learning and partying in true West Cork style!